Menu

 27 August 2024

-The SSANSE project (2017-2019) was a preparedness initiative examining the defence and foreign policy choices and challenges of small states in Eastern Europe, the Middle East and North Africa (MENA), and Oceania in the new security environment.
+The SSANSE Project is a preparedness initiative examining the defence and foreign policy choices and challenges of small states in Eastern Europe, the Middle East and North Africa (MENA), and Oceania in the new security environment.
 Find out more about the project.

 HOW TO APPLY